Multi-Virtual Knot Theory: Quandles and Biquandles for Multiple Virtual Knots and Links

 {\bf Definition.} Consider a multiple virtual knot theory with virtual crossings corresponding to indices $\alpha$ in an index set $\cal {A}.$ To each index $\alpha$ associate a free quandle variable $v_{\alpha}.$ Now associate quandle relations at each classical crossing of the form $c = a \star b$ for positive crossings and $c = a \sharp b$ for negative crossings, as shown in Figure~\ref{EFF22}.
 To each virtual crossing associate relations of the form $c = a \star v_{\alpha}$ and $d = b \sharp v_{\alpha}$ as illustrated in Figure~\ref{EFF22}.
 Another way to say this is that we can regard $v_{\alpha}$ as a quandle automorphism.
 Note that $(a\star b) \star v_{\alpha} = (a \star v_{\alpha} )\star (b \star v_{\alpha})$ so that operating on elements of the quandle by $v_{\alpha}$ preserves the quandle structure.\\

 Given a multiple virtual knot or link diagram $K$, let there be one symbol for each arc of the diagram $K$ where an {\it arc} of the diagram extends from an undercrossing to an undercrossing when meeting no virtual crossings, or from an undercrossing to a virtual crossing, or from a virtual crossing to a virtual crossing.
 Thus an arc of the diagram has a constant symbol across any overcrossing.
 See Figure~\ref{EFF22} for examples of arc labelings.
 Let $Q(K)$ denote the quandle generated by the symbols associated with its arcs and the free variables associated with its virtual crossings, with the relations described above for each of its classical and virtual crossings.
-We call $Q(K)$ the {\it MultiVirtual Quandle} associated to the link $K.$\\
+We call $Q(K)$ the {\it Multi-Virtual Quandle} associated to the link $K.$\\

-{\bf Proposition.} The Multivirtual Quandle $Q(K)$ associated with a multivirtual diagram $K$ is invariant under the classical Reidemeister moves and all detour moves.
-Hence $Q(K)$ is an invariant of multivirtual links.\\
+{\bf Proposition.} The Multi-virtual Quandle $Q(K)$ associated with a multi-virtual diagram $K$ is invariant under the classical Reidemeister moves and all detour moves.
+Hence $Q(K)$ is an invariant of multi-virtual links.\\

 {\bf Proof.} The invariance under the classical Reidemeister moves is guaranteed by the three basic quandle axioms.
-The invariance under detours is verified in Figure~\ref{EFF23}.
+The invariance under detours is verified in Figure~\ref{EFF23}, Figure~\ref{EFF23.1} and Figure~\ref{EFF23.11}.
+Variations on the illustrated cases are left to the reader.
 This completes the proof of the proposition.$ \Box$ \\